 Booth also previously served as Executive Director of the Research and Planning Group for California Community Colleges.
 There, she helped lead activities such as developing the Career and Technical Education Outcomes Survey, expanding research on using high school data to inform placement into basic skills courses, investigating employment outcomes for short-term training, and documenting effective approaches for supporting students.

-Booth has also worked on national projects, including the Aspen Prize for Community College Excellence, the Gates Foundation’s Completion by Design, and developmental education initiatives for Achieving the Dream.
+She has also worked on national projects, including the Aspen Prize for Community College Excellence, the Gates Foundation’s Completion by Design, and developmental education initiatives for Achieving the Dream.

-She received a BA in women’s studies, with a focus on integrating diversity into progressive politics, from Wesleyan University.
+Booth holds a BA in women’s studies, with a focus on integrating diversity into progressive politics, from Wesleyan University.